menandmice/micetro_docs/guides/implementation/installation_azure.rst

 **Service Account**

-To automatically detect the DNS/DHCP servers on your network the Men & Mice DNS/DHCP server controllers are required to be run under managed service accounts.
+To automatically detect the DNS/DHCP servers on your network the Men&Mice DNS/DHCP server controllers are required to be run under managed service accounts.
 For more information see: https://docs.menandmice.com/pages/viewpage.action?pageId=13205730

 After deployment
 ----------------

 The deployment may take up to 15-20 minutes depending on the traffic of the Azure region being deployed to.

-A good article to read during the deployment time: Implementation Guide.
+A good article to read during the deployment time: :ref:`architecture`.